tarunsachdeva/blog/_posts/2018-08-31-growing-up-everywhere.markdown

 categories: general
 ---

-I've reflected a lot on my own childhood, as I'm sure many new parents do.
+Everyone who knows me well enough has heard this story multiple times.
+It's an important part of my identity, and something I think about frequently as a new parent.

 My childhood was characterized by movement - my father worked as an officer in the Indian Diplomatic corps, and we moved to different countries in three year stretches until I was 18, when I settled in Canada.

 I was born in New Delhi, India in July of 1981.
 When I was an infant, we moved to Copenhagen, Denmark.
 My parents tell me I spoke Danish pretty well but I remember none of it.